My Favorite Sourdough Bread Tools and Resources

 Every year I come up with a handful of cooking and baking goals.
 Dishes and recipes that I’ve always wanted to tackle and cross off my bucket list, and techniques that I want to learn more about.
 It keeps me on my toes, reinvigorates my love of cooking, and forces me to slow down and enjoy the process.

-One of my biggest goals this year was to dive headfirst into homemade sourdough bread.
+In 2018, one of my biggest goals was to dive headfirst into homemade sourdough bread.
 Fermented bread made from naturally occurring yeast and bacteria.

 I tried my hand at this a few years ago, but for various reasons, the process never made itself onto the blog.
 I developed a sourdough starter and attempted a few loaves here and there, but various projects and travel side-tracked me.

 In summer 2018, I had a spontaneous urge to pick it back up (my trip to France inspired me!).
 I created my sourdough starter right then and there.

 After several lulls and some uncertainty, I am now the proud mama of a thriving homemade sourdough starter named Breadley Cooper (yes, that’s really his name!).
 You can watch a video journey of me making my sourdough starter here.

-While I can still count the number of loaves I’ve made with it on one hand, I have officially boarded the sourdough train.
+I have officially boarded the sourdough train.
 I’m kind of obsessed.
-Not only has the process been extremely fascinating and rewarding – there is nothing quite as exciting as pulling a loaf of homemade bread out of the oven – it has sparked the desire to share and write more about the process.
+The process been extremely fascinating and rewarding – there is nothing quite as exciting as pulling a loaf of homemade bread out of the oven – it has sparked the desire to share and write more about the process.

 You see, I have a sneaking suspicion that many of you would enjoy (or, better yet, love) making sourdough bread at home!
 Or at the very least, be interested in learning more about it and having helpful resources, tools, and guides at your disposal if or when you do.